-We will search PubMed, CINAHL, PsycINFO, AMED, and Cochrane CENTRAL for English-language randomized controlled trials.
-In addition to this search and the reference mining of all included studies identified through it, we will also screen included studies of prior systematic reviews related to this topic.
+We will search PubMed, CINAHL, PsycINFO, AMED, and Cochrane CENTRAL for English-language RCTs.
+In addition to this search and the reference mining of all included studies identified through it, we will also screen studies included in prior systematic reviews related to this topic.